 Note: the SugarCube theme has way more options for multimedia and would be worth learning/using if you want to do multimedia storytelling with Twine.

 If you’re using the online version of Twine, it does not save your stories on the web – that information is actually saved in your web browser.
 That means if you switch computers or clear your browsing history, your Twine stories vanish as well!
-You can get around this by exporting your story and saving it as a file on your computer that you can then save, email to people, etc.
+You can get around this by exporting your story and saving it as a file on your computer that you can then save and share.
+You will also need to export your story from the app version of Twine if you want to move it to another computer, post it to GitHub, email to other people, etc.

 The Twine wiki: